fgdorais/fgdorais.github.io/_archives/arithmetical-consequences-of-the-set-theoretic-multiverse.md

 Thus the divine subsets of $$\omega$$ also form a Scott set.

-Following the analysis of {% include p cite='GitHam10p' %}, we will now show that these standard systems are very strong invariants for universes.
+Following the analysis of {% include p.cite _='GitHam10p' %}, we will now show that these standard systems are very strong invariants for universes.
 Let us say that two universes $$U$$ and $$U'$$ are _compatible_ if they are both elements of the same larger universe.

 **Compatibility Lemma.** _Any two compatible universes have the same standard system._